-If you are registered with the Department of Revenue for collection and payment of Tennessee taxes, you must notify the department if business ownership changes in any manner.
+If you are registered with the Department of Revenue for collection and payment of Tennessee taxes, you must notify the department with any business ownership changes.
 This change could be:

 Failure to notify the department of such changes could result in assessment of your business for delinquent taxes, penalty, and interest after your business has actually ceased operations, creating avoidable inconvenience for the taxpayer and unnecessary expenditure of state funds and resources to resolve the assessment.

 Most account closures can be handled by calling the Department of Revenue at (800) 342-1003 (Nashville-area and out-of-state: (615) 253-0600).
-All closures will require that the business have filed a final return and remittance of all taxes for which you are registered.
-Furthermore, if the taxpayer has been issued a license or permit, these must be surrendered and will be revoked by the department.
+If the taxpayer has been issued a license or permit, these must be surrendered and will be revoked by the Department.
 If you have posted a bond of any type against your tax account, the bond must remain posted until all outstanding liabilities are settled.
-Under Tennessee Law and Department of Revenue Rules, there are some specific actions that must be taken for certain taxes:
+Under Tennessee law and Department of Revenue rules, there are some specific actions that must be taken for certain taxes:

 If any person liable for any tax, penalty, or interest levied hereunder sells out the person's business or stock of goods, or quits the business, the person will make a final return and payment within 15 days after the date of selling or quitting the business.
 The person's successor, successors, or assigns, if any, will withhold a sufficient amount of the purchase money to cover the taxes, interest, and penalties due and unpaid until the former owner can produce a receipt from the Commissioner of Revenue showing that the taxes have been paid, or a certificate stating that no taxes, interest, or penalties are due.
 If the purchaser of a business or stock of goods fails to withhold the purchase money as indicated, the purchaser will be personally liable for the payment of the taxes, interest, and penalties accruing and unpaid on account of the operation of the business by any former owner or operator.